 With this point, it is about keeping an eye out.
 There are a few subtle and not so subtle ways in which a website can look dodgy.
 The first two things you should look out for is the “https://” part of the web address.
 The ‘s’ stands for ‘secure’ so you know you the website is safer than a lot of others out there.
 Then there is the padlock that will appear in the window frame of the website, not on the website itself.

 Another way of making sure that a website is legitimate is by checking up some independent reviews for the site.
 Websites like Feefo are great for making sure that everything is above board in the business.
-For example British Seniors has been awarded the Feefo platinum service award for 2020.
+For example British Seniors has been awarded the Feefo platinum service award for 2023.
 This award recognises businesses for providing an outstanding experience.
 The ratings come from real customers as Feefo is an independent website.
-You can rest assured that if you choose to get Over 50s life insurance online, the process is simple and straightforward.
-If you choose to go online, you could potentially save yourself some time by sorting things this way.
+You can rest assured that if you choose to get life insurance with British Seniors, the process is simple and straightforward no matter which policy you choose.
+We're the UK's No.1 rated provider of Over 50s Life Insurance - with the highest ratings of all Over 50s Life Insurance providers with more than 500 reviews on each of the following platforms: Trustpilot, Google, Feefo and Reviews.io.
+See how we compare here.

 Don’t click on links you’re not sure of